 Pennsylvania Highlands Community College grants admission to individuals who have successfully earned a high school diploma, General Educational Development (GED) equivalency, or the HiSet Exam and who the College considers eligible to benefit academically from admission.
-Individuals age eighteen or older who have not earned a high school diploma or GED equivalency may be admitted to the College if they are able to demonstrate their ability to benefit from a college experience.
-Certain academic majors may have additional admissions requirements that must be fulfilled in order for an individual to matriculate to pursue a specific degree, diploma, or certificate.
+Individuals age 18 or older who have not earned a high school diploma or GED equivalency may be admitted to the College if they are able to demonstrate their ability to benefit from a college experience.
+Certain academic majors may have additional admissions requirements that must be fulfilled for an individual to matriculate into a specific degree, diploma, or certificate program.

-Prospective students who have not earned a high school diploma, GED equivalency, or HiSet Exam may be eligible to apply for a Commonwealth Secondary School Diploma through the Pennsylvania Department of Education following the completion of thirty (30) credits.
+Prospective students who have not earned a high school diploma, GED equivalency, or HiSet Exam may be eligible to apply for a Commonwealth Secondary School Diploma through the Pennsylvania Department of Education following the completion of 30 credits.